-I looked outside.
-The sky had darkened and just ahead of the downpour lightning struck.
+The sky had darkened, and lightning struck just ahead of the downpour.
 The flash and crash of thunder almost on top of each other.
-Our lights flickered… dimmed… strengthened and then went out.
-It was not quite sundown, so we had plenty of gray remnants of sunlight coming through the French doors and skylight over them.
-And — I don’t know why — I recalled thunderstorms when I was a kid back in the 1960s.
-Under dim, watery, light on my yellow-paper pad, I wrote:
+Our lights flickered… dimmed… strengthened, and then went out.
+It was not quite sundown, and muted remnants of daylight came through the French doors and skylight over them.
+And—I don’t know why—I recalled thunderstorms when I was a kid in the 60s.
+And under dim, watery light, I wrote:

 I remember summer afternoons somewhere off playing and then running far and fast to get home before the sun went down.
-Just in time to wash up for dinner; then to get chores done before my shows.
-Crushed if I missed the beginning of Lost in Space or The Time Tunnel this was long ago when life and the things you enjoyed were in real-time.
+Just in time to finish chores and wash up for dinner before my shows.
+Crushed if I missed the beginning of Lost in Space or The Time Tunnel.
+This was long ago when life and the things you enjoyed were in real-time.
 No recording to watch or replay later.
 You had to be there.

-If one of my shows weren’t on, after dinner and chores, I’d slip out to the backyard.
-I loved the night sounds; the music of crickets, the hum, and buzz of birds, animals, and insects that stir at twilight.
-I’d sit on the steps and drink it all in; enjoying the evening wind as it arranged clouds for the night.
-My child-mind empty of worries and thoughts only of the next chapter in A Princess of Mars, I’d read before bedtime.
+If one of my shows wasn’t on, I’d slip out to the backyard after dinner.
+I loved the night sounds, the music of crickets, the hum, and the buzz of birds, animals, and insects that stir at twilight.
+I’d sit on the steps and drink it all in, enjoying the evening wind as it arranged clouds for the night.
+My child-mind, empty of worries, held thoughts only of the next chapter in A Princess of Mars, I’d read before bedtime.
 I’d bought an old, used copy of the book for five cents at Mr. Petersen’s general store.
 [He had a barrel of them next to the counter.
 As my mother did her shopping, I’d sift through them.]
 The joy of discovering that story and the other adventures of John Carter is still fresh in my mind.

-In the summer, evening storms would roll in.
-Often just heat lightning, but sometimes the darkening sky’s rumor would turn true with flash and crash just seconds ahead of the rain.
-My mother said the rumble of thunder was, “The Devil moving his furniture.”
-I never thought to question shouldn’t that sound come from below and not above.
+In the late summer, evening storms would roll in.
+Often just heat lightning, but sometimes the darkening sky’s rumor would turn true with flash and crash seconds ahead of the rain.
+My mother always said the rumble of thunder was “The Devil moving his furniture.”
+I never thought to question, shouldn’t that sound come from below and not above….

-On those evenings, the backyard would become thick with fireflies; a dozen and more points of light.
-I’d sit on the steps and watch the little gold sparks wink in and out of the shorter grass close to the house as they moved toward the tall grass further back.
-As I watched, I don’t recall wishes or dreams of other things.
+On those evenings, in the stillness, the backyard would grow thick with fireflies, dozens of points of light.
+I’d sit on the steps and watch the little gold sparks wink in and out of the shorter grass close to the house as they moved toward the taller, thicker growth further back.
+As I watched, I didn’t recall wishes or dreams of other things.
 There was no looking at the sky with longing—no hurt to deal with—decisions or questions to ponder.
 Only the simple moment and pleasure of watching the dance of fireflies.

-After a while from the screen door, under the single bulb above and in its small pool of light, my mother would step out, and I’d hear her call.
-“Time to come in…” And most times, I wanted to… like the evening that stands out in bringing forth this memory.
-The night before Sola had saved Dejah Thoris and John Carter had fallen.
-But before I went in, I gave the fireflies a last lingering look—they still danced—and wondered for how long and how far it went on.
-I didn’t dwell on that though.
-Once inside I hurried through the bath time routine.
+After a while, from the screen door, under the single bulb above and in its small pool of light, my mother would step out, and I’d hear her call: “Time to come in….”
+Most times, I didn’t want to… like the evening that stands out in bringing forth this memory.
+But the night before, Sola had saved Dejah Thoris, and John Carter had fallen.
+Before I went in, I gave the fireflies a last lingering look—they still danced—and wondered for how long and how far it went on.
+I didn’t dwell on that, though.
+Once inside, I hurried through the bath-time routine.
 I had to find out what happened next on Barsoom!

 “Wonderful.
 Love it!” —Sherry Thompson

 “That’s an awesome piece of writing.
-It really does bring back memories too, for me riding on the back of my father’s truck helping throw hay for the cows, or simply going to check over the farm fences etc. All the memories of racing back so as not to miss Astro Boy etc!
+It really does bring back memories, too, of me riding on the back of my father’s truck, helping throw hay for the cows, or simply going to check over the farm fences.
+All the memories of racing back so as not to miss Astro Boy, etc.!
 Those were very different times.
-Great to grow up in!” –Jennifer Phillips
+Great to grow up in!” —Jennifer Phillips

 “Wonderful, Dennis.” —Mike Trani